 Occasional offenders are normally sexually attracted to adults.
-They have sex with a child (or children) because the opportunity exists and personal circumstances contribute to the abuse.
-This may include a father (or mother) who, due to divorce, death of a partner or possibly sexual problems within the marriage, cannot discharge his / her sexual desires and commits an (own) child.
-There is also evidence of sex offenders in sex tourism.
-Circumstances and the situation here determine the abuse.
+They have sex with a child (or children) because of the opportunity and personal circumstances contribute to the abuse.
+This could include a father (or mother) who, due to divorce, death of a partner or perhaps sexual problems within the marriage, is unable to fulfill his / her sexual desires and who assaults a (own) child.
+Sex tourism also includes casual offenders.
+Circumstances and the situation determine the abuse here.
 Another cause requires a different approach to prevention.
-The problem that led to or could lead to the abuse must be tackled.
+The problems that led or could lead to the abuse must be tackled.

-As is known, the organization of Jehovah's Witnesses stores data on members and ex-members accused of sexual abuse.
-The vast majority of these accusations are not about pedophilia.
-It is incorrect to designate all perpetrators of sexual abuse as pedophiles.
+As is well known, the organization of Jehovah's Witnesses keeps records of members and former members accused of sexual abuse.
+The vast majority of these allegations are not pedophilia.
+It is incorrect to refer to all perpetrators of sexual abuse as pedophiles.

 Sin versus crime

-It is said among former Jehovah's Witnesses that sexual abuse is not a sin but a crime.
-The organization of Jehovah's Witnesses also recognizes that it is a crime.
-Yet they will emphasize that it is a sin.
-This is not unusual for a religious organization.
-Something can be both a crime and a sin.
-A crime is a legal concept that is used for a violation of secular law, a sin is a religious concept that is used for a violation of (what one sees as) God's law.
+Former Jehovah's Witnesses say that sexual abuse is not a sin but a crime.
+The organization of Jehovah's Witnesses itself also acknowledges that it is a crime.
+Yet they will insist that it is a sin.
+This is not uncommon for a religious organization.
+Something can be a crime as well as a sin.
+A crime is a legal term used for a violation of secular law, a sin is a religious term used for a violation of (what is seen as) God's law.